whobbes/blog/content/posts/the_pragmatic_programmer.md

 * DRY
 	* Don't repeat yourself
 	* One piece of data should only be declared once
-	* If not practical in code, can have script to extract data from XML/JSON/TXT and populate code structures rather can copy and risk having several unlinked representations that break when the code change
+	* If not practical in code, can have script to extract data from XML/JSON/TXT and populate code structures rather than copy and risk having several unlinked representations that break when the code change
 	* ME --> Opposite could be WET: Write Everything Twice

 * Pub/Sub